U.N. nuclear watchdog expects cooperation at last in Iran inquiry

 "I think they absolutely have to start with some PMD issues.
 Low-hanging fruit would be fine as long as it was real PMD," a Western diplomat said.

-The investigation "is about being thorough and transparent, not about being fast," the envoy, who closely follows Iran's nuclear program but is not from any of the big powers, said.
+The investigation "is about being thorough and transparent, not about being fast," the envoy, who closely follows Iran's nuclear programme but is not from any of the big powers, said.

 This probably means that the IAEA's long-sought access to the Parchin military base, where it believes explosives tests relevant for nuclear bombs took place a decade ago, may have to wait a while longer.